troyc03/CSUF-Lagrangian-Double-Pendulum/README.md

 ## Tools and Technologies

 - **Python**: Main programming language used for this project.
+- **MATLAB**: Used for symbolic computation, numerical integration (ODE solvers), and advanced visualizations.
 - **Anaconda**: Environment management and package distribution, allowing for easy setup and dependency management.
 - **Spyder**: Integrated development environment (IDE) for Python, specifically useful for scientific and engineering computing.